The Center for Competitive Politics (CCP) seeks fall interns to aid our External Relations and Communications efforts.

 Full-time interns may receive a stipend of $500 per month, as conditions warrant.
 All interns will receive a full travel stipend via Metro.

 Applications will be considered on a rolling basis.
-A summer start date is flexible (preferably in late May or early June).
+A fall start date is flexible (preferably in early September).

 Please send a current resume, two writing samples (preferably about 5 pages in length each), a quantitative research sample, if available (likely via an Excel spreadsheet or an economics or statistics paper), one recommendation from a professor, candidate or elected official, political leader, or similar person, and a transcript or list of all college-level classes to External Relations Director Matt Nese via e-mail at email@example.com, or via mail or fax at: